 My experience as a child of divorce had a profound and lasting impact on me.
-I was ten then and If I wasn’t already destined to become a strong woman, I certainly became one afterwards.
+I was ten then and if I wasn’t already hard-wired to become the strong woman that I am today, dealing with my parents’ divorce would have made me one.
 It affected my choices in men, need for accomplishment and independence and, ultimately, it lead me to a career of championing winners in divorce.

 My father was liberated in his newly-single life: he dated frequently and widely, learned to cook, grew his business into one of the most celebrated in its industry at the time, frequently took his boat out for a spin on the Chesapeake, and was even being cited as one of our city’s most eligible bachelors in Baltimore Magazine.